 April 1, 2019, Israel

 Every day there are stabbings, yet Krav Maga schools struggle to pay the rent.
-Every day there are shootings, kidnappings, Active Shooters, home invasions, and self defense classes are mostly empty.
+Every day there are shootings, kidnappings, Active Shooters, home invasions, rape, and self-defense classes are mostly empty.

 And it makes me wonder, it does.

 Lets' go back a few years, it was the end of March, nearly April, just as it is now, it was Poland, the year was 1943, the place....Treblinka.

 Treblinka was a Nazi death camp in occupied Poland where over a million people, mostly Jews, were murdered.
 Ukrainians were hired to do the dirty work while the Germans and Austrians supervised.
 Captured Jews were forced to assist with the dirty work, sort the clothing, burn the dead whom they would soon be joining.
 To survive another day, they cooperated.

 On this day, nearly April 1943, a group of Bulgarian Jews who had lived in Salonika, arrived.
 They brought food and clothing.
 They were a good-looking lot, one of the inmates commented, "They won't burn well, they are too fat" (Into that Darkness, page 213)

 24,000 Jews arrive at their new home, they are clueless.
 A Treblinka worker, a survivor, one of the "work Jews" named Richard Glazer remembers...

 "They still didn't know.
 The mind just boggles - with all the hundreds, the thousands of people who by then knew - how could they not have known?" (ibid page 214)

 He then describes a scene which brings tears to the eyes of any decent human being.
 He describes the beautiful women, the healthy young men, and the children.
 He then comments that it took 3 full days to "kill them all".